Prop-Up/Testing-Handover/README.md

 # Testing Handover
 # 📦 Project Handover – QA / Automation

-This repository contains the handover documentation and assets for QA and test automation work previously owned by **Marcio Iwamoto**.
+This repository contains the handover documentation and assets for QA previously owned by **Marcio Iwamoto**.

 The goal of this document is to ensure continuity, clarity, and minimal disruption after ownership transfer.